Belgium in World War I: The Rape of Belgium

 The German Army was outraged at how Belgium had frustrated the Schlieffen Plan to capture Paris.
-From top to bottom there was a firm belief that the Belgians had unleashed illegal saboteurs (called "francs-tireurs") and that civilians had tortured and maltreated German soldiers.
+From top to bottom, there was a firm belief that the Belgians had unleashed illegal saboteurs (called "francs-tireurs") and that civilians had tortured and maltreated German soldiers.
 The response was a series of multiple large-scale attacks on civilians and the destruction of historic buildings and cultural centers.
-The German army executed between 5,500 and 6,500 French and Belgian civilians between August and November 1914, usually in near-random large-scale shootings of civilians ordered by junior German officers.
+The German army executed between 5,500 and 6,500 French and Belgian civilians between August and November 1914, usually in near-random, large-scale shootings of civilians ordered by junior German officers.
 Individuals suspected of partisan activities were summarily shot.
 Historians researching German Army records have discovered 101 "major" incidents—where ten or more civilians were killed—with a total of 4,421 executed.
 Historians have also discovered 383 "minor" incidents that led to the deaths of another 1,100 Belgians.
 Almost all were claimed by Germany to be responses to guerrilla attacks.
 In addition some high-profile Belgian figures, including politician Adolphe Max and historian Henri Pirenne, were imprisoned in Germany as hostages.

 The German position was that widespread sabotage and guerrilla activities by Belgian civilians were wholly illegal and deserved immediate harsh collective punishment.
 Recent research that systematically studied German Army sources has demonstrated that they in fact encountered no irregular forces in Belgium during the first two and a half months of the invasion.
-The Germans were responding instead to a phantom fear they had unconsciously created themselves.
+The Germans were responding instead to a phantom fear they had delusionally created themselves.